trackier/react-native-sdk/README.md

   function _customsEvents(){

-    // Below are the example of built-in events function calling
+    //Below are the example of built-in events function calling
     //The arguments - "sEMWSCTXeu" passed in the Trackier event class is Events id for AppOpen

     var trackierEvent = new TrackierEvent("sEMWSCTXeu"); // This is customs events event id and the events name is "AppOpen"